borgbackup/borg/docs/internals/frontends.rst

 but does mean that there are no release-to-release guarantees on what you might find in that package, not even for point releases (1.1.x), and there is no documentation beyond the code and the internals documents.

 Borg does on the other hand provide an API on a command-line level.
-In other words, a frontend should to (for example) create a backup archive just invoke :ref:`borg_create`, give commandline parameters/options as needed and parse JSON output from borg.
+In other words, a frontend should (for example) create a backup archive just invoke :ref:`borg_create`, give commandline parameters/options as needed and parse JSON output from borg.